project-chip/connectedhomeip/src/osal/README.md

 A collection of utility functions for getting current system time and converting between milliseconds and CPU ticks is provided.

-## EventQ

-An event queue is an extension of a normal queue except rather than passing messages, it dispatches events which execute a callback function with a context pointer.
-Event queues rely on the producer allocating and managing the event memory.

-## Callout

-A callout is a delayed event, which gets posted to a given event queue after a designated amount of time has passed.
-A callout common replacement for timers when an event queues are being used.

 # Porting guide